mainkoon81/Study-02-AB-Testing/README.md

 # Study-AB-Testing

 ## [Intro: SO...Not Enough Samples ?]
-#### Estimation techniques for finding "good statistics" aka 'population parameter'
+#### Estimation techniques for finding "good statistics" or 'population parameter'
  - Maximum Likelihood Estimation
  - Method of Moments Estimation
  - Bayesian Estimation